arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

-Technically speaking, this super-short version is based on the fact that a `Parser`, together with the binary operation `<|>` *forms a semigroup*.
+Technically speaking, this super-short version is based on the fact that a `Parser`, together with the binary operation `<|>` *forms a [semigroup][semigroup]*.
 In simple words, this means that we managed to have an operation to reduce 2 different items into 1, and this is a very well known pattern in functional programming.
 Indeed, `List.reduce` is based on that pattern.
+[Its documentation][reduce]
-It documentation states:
+states:

 ```
 val reduce: reduction: ('T -> 'T -> 'T) -> list: 'T list -> 'T